Booking a piercer, laser practitioner, or PMU practitioner from the web

 Pay the deposit if there is one

-- Stripe — if the practitioner has connected Stripe to their InkMap account, the Pay Deposit button opens a Stripe payment widget right in the page (saved cards, Apple Pay, Google Pay, plus a new card form).
+If your booking is pending because of a deposit, open the Track your booking link and tap Pay Deposit on the booking page.
+Web deposits are paid by card through Stripe: the button opens a secure payment widget right in the page (saved cards, Apple Pay, Google Pay, plus a new card form).
 You pay there; the deposit is auto-confirmed within seconds and the booking flips from pending to confirmed.

 Until the deposit clears, the slot is held but not fully locked.
 If you don't pay within the practitioner's deposit deadline (set in their policies), the booking can be cancelled automatically — read the deposit rules carefully on the success page.